Canon 800D vs Leica Q2

 It is notable that the 800D has a microphone port, which is missing on the Q2.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 800D and the Q2 are recent models that are part of the current product line-up.
-The 800D replaced the earlier Canon 750D, while the Q2 followed on from the Leica Q Typ 116.
+The Q2 is a recent model that features in the current product line-up of Leica.
+In contrast, the 800D has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 800D was succeeded by the Canon 850D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 800D and the Leica Q2?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.